Skip to Content

 • Cover and let cook on high for 6-12 hours.

-• Let cool 1 hour, then use a soup spoon pour through a fine mesh strainer into a bowl.
+• Let the broth ingredients cool 1 for hour, then use a soup ladle to pour the liquid through a fine mesh strainer into a bowl.

 Recipe Notes:

 1. Add ingredients to a large stockpot.
 Fill the pot 3/4 full with water.
-Bring to a boil then reduce heat to let simmer for about 9 hours.
+Bring to a boil then reduce heat to let simmer on low for 6-9 hours.

 2. Add more water through the process if necessary.
-Scoop off extra scum from the top if needed.
+Scoop off extra scum (the foamy stuff) from the top while it’s cooking.

 Nutrition